sthagen/konfiguroida/docs/developer.md

 The default (but optional) validation ensures:

-*   population and pairs both are non-empty arrays
+*   population and pairs both are non-empty arrays of non-null values
 *   features are unique (first elements of pairs)
 *   pairs second entries only provide members of population